 The future pope was born in 1892 in the small town of Barbosa, some 40 kilometers north of Medellín.
 As a young man he studied at the Thomas Aquinas Seminary in Santa Rosa de Osos, but left when his father died.
 Hurtado seems to have had great entrepreneurial skills and he was a quick learner.
 He moved to Bogotá, where he worked in many different areas without having formal training in any of them.
 Among other things, he became a carpenter, a tailor, a goldsmith and an ambulating photographer.

 In 1923, at the age of 31, Hurtado returned to Barbosa, where he set up a dental clinic.
-He had no formal training in dentistry either, but was considered very skillful.
-He learnt dentistry by self-study of available books on the subject.
+He had no formal training in dentistry either but was considered very skillful.
+He learned dentistry by self-study of available books on the subject.
 With his background as a goldsmith, he was also considered a master of making artificial teeth, and the false dentures he produced were regarded as excellent.
 Given the fact that there were few dentists in this part of Colombia at the time, rumors about the dentist in Barbosa attracted lots of people from different social strata, both from Medellín and from even more distant places.
 That Barbosa had a train station and quite good communications contributed to his business success.
-With a steady stream of patients, this is how Antonio José Hurtado spent his days until New Year’s Day 1937, when he suddenly heard a voice whispering: “You will be Peter II”.
+With a steady stream of patients, this is how Antonio José Hurtado spent his days until New Year’s Day 1937 when he suddenly heard a voice whispering: “You will be Peter II”.
 He thought that it meant that he would be the successor of Pius XI, and the last pope in history.

-When Pius XI in fact died on February 10, 1939, Hurtado went to Medellín to send a telegram to the Vatican, addressing it to the papal Camerlengo.
+When Pius XI, in fact, died on February 10, 1939, Hurtado went to Medellín to send a telegram to the Vatican, addressing it to the papal Camerlengo.
 The message must have surprised the recipient:

 His Holiness Pius XI is dead.
 My Heart that loved him more than anybody else is filled with sorrow.
 Holy College of Cardinals: Do you search for a new Vicar [of Christ]?
 That’s me, Antonio Hurtado.

 As he waited for a (favorable) response from the Vatican, Hurtado decided to buy a jewel ring, and a tailor provided him with two sets of papal vestments.
 He also bought figures of Christ and various saints, communion wafers, a ciborium and a monstrance made of solid gold.
 On March 2, 1939, the Conclave was over and Eugenio Cardinal Pacelli was elected pope, taking the name Pius XII.
-Hurtado, who had held firm hopes of being summoned to the Roman conclave, came to the conclusion that he in fact was the true pope and nothing less than the incarnation of the Holy Spirit.
+Hurtado, who had held firm hopes of being summoned to the Roman conclave, came to the conclusion that he, in fact, was the true pope and nothing less than the incarnation of the Holy Spirit.
 He made his own Habemus Papam declaration:

 I announce to you a great joy, we have a pope: The eminent magister Antonio José Hurtado Hernández, who has taken the name Pedro II .